Never give up on what you really want to do. The person with big dreams is more powerful than one with all the facts.

 This half-term we have some key dates coming up…

-- Homework is given out on a Thursday and is due in on Monday.
-This is a mixture of all our subjects - not just Maths and English
+- Homework is given out on a Thursday and is due in on Tuesday.
+This means that if you need any help with your homework, you can check with me on Friday or Monday.
+Homework given is a mixture of all our subjects - not just Maths and English

 - Reading at home should be done at least 3 times per week.
 Reading Records will be checked on Monday, Wednesday and Friday at school.
 If you don't have it, you will read at break time!

-- For each Topic there will be a home project to be completed - WATCH THIS SPACE! :)
+- For each Topic we cover, there will be a home project to be completed.

 - Our PE days are Wednesday and Friday.
 Please ensure your child comes to school in their PE kit.
 This must be a white t-shirt and red shorts.
 If your child will be having PE lessons outside, they may wear tracksuit bottoms however indoors, they are required to wear shorts.

 Current Topic: A Moment in Time - How did industrialisation change our lives today?